Order conditions for Runge--Kutta-like methods with solution-dependent coefficients: Introduction

 The key idea in our approach is to write these methods in the form of a Runge--Kutta (RK) method but with solution-dependent coefficients, by incorporating the positivity-preserving factors into the coefficients of the method.
 We refer to the resulting class of methods as \emph{non-standard Runge--Kutta} (NSRK) methods.
 Writing the methods in this form enables the application of the extensive existing theory of order conditions for RK methods.
 The task of writing an MPRK method as an NSRK method is complicated by the fact that at each Runge--Kutta stage, each term in the differential equation may be multiplied by a different positivity-preserving factor.
 Thus the NSRK method must accommodate different solution-dependent coefficients at each stage and for each term.
 Therefore, even though MPRK methods themselves are not generally viewed as additive methods, we are led to study order conditions for additive RK methods with solution-dependent coefficients, which we refer to as NSARK methods.
 In this work we develop a general theory that facilitates the construction of order conditions not only for MPRK and GeCo methods, but for any method that can be written as an additive Runge-Kutta method with solution-dependent coefficients.

 The rest of this paper is organized as follows.
 In Section \ref{sec:NSARK-OC}, we provide a theoretical basis for the use of non-standard NB-series, by extending results from \cite{B16} to the case of colored trees and solution-dependent coefficients.
 By comparing these series with that of the exact solution, we obtain a general form of order conditions.
 In Sections \ref{sec:GeCo} and \ref{sec:MPRK}, we apply these general order conditions to the cases of MPRK and GeCo schemes, determining more specifically the conditions that must be satisfied to achieve order up to three, verifying results of \cite{MPRK2,MPRK3,martiradonna2020geco} and providing new conditions for 3rd and 4th order GeCo schemes as well as 4th order MPRK methods.
+Finally, we even construct a new fourth order MPRK scheme and numerically measure the expected order of convergence.